• All Recipes

 • ½ teaspoon crushed red pepper, adjust to taste

-• 1 tablespoon cornstarch
+• 1 tablespoon cornstarch, for the slurry, optional

-• 2 tablespoons water, for the slurry
+• 2 tablespoons water, for the slurry, optional

-• 1 teaspoon white wine vinegar, optional
+• 1 teaspoon white wine vinegar or a squeeze of lime

 Instructions